|Would buy this product again.||46%|

 My lips - dry, quite pigmented.
 NC42.

 This lipstick does not work very well on my lips.
+I tried so hard to love it, but it fails me every time I put it on.
 It applies patchy so I need exfoliate before, be light-handed upon application or add a gloss on top of it to make it look decent.